Mathematics (MATH)

 MATH 322 Abstract Algebra for Elementary Teachers (4 crs)

 Prerequisite: MATH 114 and MATH 202.
-Limited to elementary education majors.
+Limited to Elementary Education majors, Mathematics Teaching majors, and Mathematics Problem Solving minors

 • May not be counted for credit toward a major or minor in mathematics except in mathematics teaching programs or in the minor in Mathematical Problem-Solving.